 Field Day Weekend!
 What's it all about?

-It’s Feld Day weekend!
+ARRL Field Day Weekend is Coming Up!
 If you’re relatively new to ham radio, you might be wondering, “What's Field Day all about?”
 Here’s your answer and links to additional information.
 Get out and visit your local Field Day operation and learn more about ham radio!
 You may even be able to get on the air with a GOTA station, and make your first contact!

 The American Radio Relay League (ARRL) sponsors the annual Field Day across the US and Canada during the fourth weekend of June.
 Amateur radio clubs and individual operators will get on the air to operate from remote locations, most typically using portable power equipment, to exercise portable and emergency operating procedures.